albumentations-team/albumentations.ai/mkdocs/src/docs/introduction/why_you_need_a_dedicated_library_for_image_augmentation.md

+# Why you need a dedicated library for image augmentation

 At first glance, image augmentations look very simple; you apply basic transformations to an image: mirroring, cropping, changing brightness and contrast, etc.